De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 8.1 European Transmission Network OFAF Transformer Fluorescent Fiber Optic Hotspot Monitoring Project

-A major European transmission system operator (TSO) beheren 340 transformers ranging from 100-400 MVA implemented comprehensive fluorescent fiber optic hotspot monitoring across critical 220-400 kV-onderstations.
+A major European transmission system operator (TSO) managing 340 transformers ranging from 100-400 MVA implemented comprehensive fluorescent fiber optic hotspot monitoring across critical 220-400 kV-onderstations.
 The project background stemmed from three catastrophic failures in 2018-2019 attributed to undetected cooling system malfunctions, costing €28 million in emergency replacements and system operator penalties.

 Implementation deployed 6-8 fluorescerende sondes per transformator: HV and LV winding hotspots, OLTC compartment, and top oil verification.
 The monitoring platform integrated with existing SCADA via IEC 61850, providing centralized visibility of thermal conditions across the entire transmission network.
 Advanced analytics identified cooling degradation 4-6 months before failures would occur, triggering predictive maintenance interventions.